 Jhansi

-It is the same place that witnessed the first war of independence in 1957.
-Please is famous for Rani Lakshmibai who fought bravely against the Britishers and never give in to their demands.
-If you visit this place, then do explore Jhansi Fort which was one of the centers of war.
-Jhansi is located in the state of Uttar Pradesh the nearest airport is Gwalior airport and the nearest railway station is Jhansi Junction.
+The same place witnessed the first war of independence in 1957.
+Please is famous for Rani Lakshmibai, who fought bravely against the Britishers and never gave in to their demands.
+If you visit this place, explore Jhansi Fort, one of the centres of war.
+Jhansi is located in the state of Uttar Pradesh.
+The nearest airport is Gwalior airport, and the nearest railway station is Jhansi Junction.

 Andaman and Nicobar